Cynnvenus/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays contents of a file
+displays the content of two files